faultdiagnosistoolbox/pyfaultdiagnosistoolbox/docs/usecase.rst

 generate a large number, here 728, of candidate residual generators with integral causality.
-Using the ``IsLowIndex`` class method, it is concluded that MSO number 1650 with its 74:th equation as a residual equation constitute a low-index problem.
-A matching, i.e., computational path for the exactly determined model is found using the class method ``Matching`` and then the method ``SeqResGen`` can be used to generate Python or C-code.
+Using the ``IsLowIndex`` class method, it is concluded that MSO number 1650 with its 74:th equation as a residual equation constitutes a low-index problem.
+A matching, i.e., a computational path for the exactly determined model is found using the class method ``Matching`` and then the method ``SeqResGen`` can be used to generate Python or C-code.